EricBenjamin/Vinscents/README.md

-# React Category Wheel
+# Vinscent's 🍷 - Wine Aroma Wheel

-A React infinite scrolling category wheel.
- - Elastic / perfect for web apps: adapts to the size of any viewport.
- - Extend the data file to be anything: recipes, lists, flash cards, etc.

 ## Demo

-In this example, we created a wine aroma wheel (Vinscent's 🍷), for assisting wine enthusiasts in identifying scent characteristics of wine by category.
+A wine aroma wheel for assisting wine enthusiasts in identifying scent characteristics of wine by category.

 From any mobile device, or narrowed browser window, visit: <a href="http://www.vinscents.fr">www.vinscents.fr</a>